First-Year Studies (FRST) Program

 are appropriate for any student but that also especially support students transitioning

 - All newly admitted freshmen or transfer students with 15 or fewer credits are required to fulfill the University’s first-year competency requirement.
-The requirement may be met by demonstrating competency on the placement tests, or by passing, with a grade of C or better, all FRST courses—FRST 1101 – College Writing, 1002 – Readings, and 1103 – Quantitative Reasoning into which students have been placed.
+The requirement may be met by demonstrating competency on the placement tests, or by passing, with a grade of C or better, all FRST courses—FRST 1101 – College Writing, 1002 – Critical Thinking and Reading, and 1103 – Quantitative Reasoning into which students have been placed.
 Students enrolled in FRST 1100 – Developmental Mathematics must receive a grade of C or better, and then enroll in and receive a grade of C or better in FRST 1103 to demonstrate competency.
 Full-time students must register for all required FRST courses in their first semester.

 - Except for FRST 1100, all students must satisfy the competency requirement within two terms of matriculation, although part-time students who cannot take all their required FRST courses during the first term may be granted an extension.